 Our Junior Library Officers support library operations by ensuring resources are well organised to help easy access for customers.

 Ensuring that books and other items are well presented on shelves as well as providing outstanding levels of customer service by being welcoming and giving assistance where needed is key in this role.
 Members of this team build effective relationships with other staff members, helping to contribute to the efficient operation of the Library.

 Junior Library Officers work regular after school and Saturday shifts at City of Canning Library locations.

-Here is what our current Junior Library Officers have to say!
+Here is what our former Junior Library Officers have to say!